GeorgeHarland/RandomTower/README.md

 Enemies are destroyed by the player's circle weapon (arrow keys) or the tower's automatic arrow or powerup attacks.

-There are currently 8 powerups in the game.
+There are currently 9 powerups in the game.
 Press Q, W, E after getting some gold to try them out!

-Powerups get more expensive each purchase, by 1 gold + the amount of minutes played.
+Powerups get more expensive each purchase, by 1 gold + 1 for every 30 seconds played.

 ## Gallery